Model Explainability

 Copy

-Explainability is enabled by default.
+Explainability is enabled by default if the model supports it.
 To log a model version in the registry without explainability, pass False for the enable_explainability option when logging the model, as shown here.

 mv = reg.log_model(